yobleck/twitch_cli/README.md

   - add proper color coding (sorta works but crude)
   - tell if video is playing or closed to disallow opening multiple streams?
   - fix mpv being left as a zombie after closing
-  - twitch api integration to get list of follows and live status WIP
+  - check for live status every x amount of time
-  - config file to allow changing of video player and other settings
+  - config file to allow changing of video player, username, network threads and other settings